 \[\\[0.1cm]\]

-Public Acceptance of Environmental Restrictions in Non-Democratic Regimes (with Stefano Jud and Quynh Nguyen) - Under review
+Public Acceptance of Environmental Restrictions beyond High-Income Democracies (with Stefano Jud and Quynh Nguyen) - Revise and Resubmit at Environmental Research Letters

 \[\\[0.1cm]\]

 How urgent are your priorities?
-Comparing political priorities in discourse (with Jael Tan and James Hollway) - Under review
+Comparing political priorities in discourse (with Jael Tan and James Hollway) - Revise and Resubmit at the European Journal of Political Research

 \[\\[0.1cm]\]